cascode-labs/virtue/docs/source/reference/skill_api/index.rst

 =========

 A standard library of SKILL and SKILL++ modules.
-They are included directly in the package Import table for convenience.
+They are included directly in the package VrtImport table for convenience.

 Cadence Reference Manuals
 --------------------------